gaia-platform/GaiaPlatform/production/db/memory_manager/README.md

   * After the data is loaded, during normal database operations, the memory manager is mainly used to allocate memory for stack allocators and to free their unused memory.
   * During the freeing of the unused stack allocator memory, the memory manager will also collect all released memory (the old versions of updated entities) and will mark them as free.
 * Stack allocator (SA) component:
   * This is used during normal database operation, to allocate memory within a transaction from a large block that is managed through the stack allocator.
-It is also use to deallocate older allocations.
+It is also used to deallocate older allocations.
   * It supports rollback of the last allocations/deletions.
   * Its metadata is public, to allow it to be processed by different components.
   * Given that only a part of the memory managed by the stack allocator will be used by its corresponding transaction, the remainder will be freed by a call to the MM.
-  * A stack allocator is allocated on the heap and is meant to be used by a single thread at a time (but could be used by multiple threads sequentially).
+  * A stack allocator is allocated on the heap and is meant to be used by a single thread at a time.

 The MM is a server component.
 The SA can be initialized on either server or client.
 On client it can manage the memory assigned to the client session.
 On server it can be initialized to help read the memory written by a client.